What is Music?

 We prepare students for graduate school and employment by offering curricula leading to a Bachelor of Arts in Music, Bachelor of Science in Music Education, a Bachelor of Music in Music Composition and Recording Arts, and a Bachelor of Music in Vocal Performance and Pedagogy.

-- Dr. Audley Chambers
+- Audley Chambers

 - Iris Fordjour Hankins